Uniform Relocation Assistance and Real Property Acquisition Act (1970): Administration and other requirements

-The HUD website details all of the general requirements under the URA, including notice prerequisites, pre-negotiation appraisals, offers, payments prior to possession, etc.
+While the U.S. Department of Transportation serves as the lead agency for URA regulatory promulgation and implementation coordination, each federal agency is responsible for URA compliance and administration across their own programs and activities.
+The U.S. Department of Housing and Urban Development's website details general requirements under the URA, including notice requirements, pre-negotiation appraisals, offers, and payments prior to possession, with focus placed on URA compliance and implementation across its own programs.

 The states' response to the URA

 Most states have enacted similar legislation and require very similar relocation compensation for displacement by state-level activities.
 Typically, the language of their statutes mirror that of the URA, though of late, some states have raised the amounts of compensation for dislocated businesses, with both goodwill and business value as traits of respective statutes.
 Connecticut's parallel version of the URA is one that attempts to compensate goodwill to non-chain businesses by allowing one to claim up to $10,000.00 of one's annual net income due to loss of a "substantial part of their patronage."
 Connecticut provides that a state agency can choose to utilize the compensation levels under the Federal URA in lieu of the state's act.
 Its own relocation compensation requirements are lower than the URA's.

-It is important to note that the Federal URA addresses interaction with the states regarding the funding of projects and compensation of owners.
+It is important to note that the URA addresses federal interaction with the states regarding the funding of projects and compensation of owners.
 Any state agency receiving funding from a federal counterpart must demonstrate similar compensation efforts as that of the Act (albeit there is no indication that the state's benefits must be the same or higher), and that federal agency is prohibited from supplying the monies unless it has received the appropriate assurances from the state that fair and reasonable compensation is made for an owner's relocation.